kubedb/docs/docs/guides/pgbouncer/initialization/script_source.md

 --from-literal=init.sh="$(curl -fsSL https://raw.githubusercontent.com/kubedb/pgbouncer-pgpool-init-scripts/master/pgbouncer/init.sh)"
 configmap/pb-init-script created
 ```
+> **Note:** The initialization script above is provided only as an example.
+You can use your own initialization script as long as it performs the required setup for your environment.
+If your script connects to PostgreSQL, make sure to include the appropriate PostgreSQL credentials (such as the password) so the script can authenticate successfully.
 ## Create PgBouncer with Script Source

 Following YAML describes the PgBouncer object with `init.script`: